-This gives you the freedom to try new subjects, without committing to your final subject choice until Stage 2.
-Alternatively, if you know the two subjects you want to study, you may study only those from your very first year.
+Our flexible degree structure gives you the freedom to try new subjects, without committing to your final subject choice until Stage 2.

 In first year, you divide your time equally between the two or three subjects you have chosen.
 You are also introduced to interdisciplinary thinking to help you truly combine your subjects.

 In your final year, you have the option of undertaking a dissertation that spans more than one of your chosen subjects or focuses on just one.

 Your degree certificate will reference the subjects you studied in Stages 2 and 3, allowing employers to identify your areas of expertise, for example, BA Combined Honours in English Literature and French.